I'm on Fire (5000 Volts song): Charts and certifications

+Weekly charts

 Jim Gilstrap version

-A version by Jim Gilstrap also entered the charts.
+Jim Gilstrap recorded a version which also entered the charts.
 For the week ending November 15, 1975, Billboard recorded the single at its fourth week in the Soul charts.
 It had moved to number 37 from its previous position of 45.
 In Holland it peaked at number 21, spending five weeks in the charts there.

+Other versions

+Chalice recorded a version which was produced by Fritz Muschler and Joe Kleindienst.
+It was released in 1989 in Austria on Koch Records International AS 145.447.
+A 12" version was released in Portugal on Musicata 2051.